-Impact on businesses and citizens during the negotiation period
+Impact on businesses and citizens during the transition period

-This means, for instance, that the fundamental freedoms of the European internal market (feedom of movement, freedom of establishment, free movement of services and capital) will continue to apply during the withdrawal negotiations.
-The United Kingdom must observe EU law (e.g. the EU Treaties, Directives and Regulations) and the jurisdiction of the European Court of Justice.
+For example, this means that the fundamental freedoms of the Single Market will continue to apply during the transition period.
+The United Kingdom must observe EU law and the jurisdiction of the European Court of Justice.
 Furthermore, it must not adopt any rules that are not in line with EU law during this period.

-- What does the outcome of the Brexit referendum mean for German employees in the United Kingdom and for UK employees in Germany?
+- What does the transition period mean for German employees in the United Kingdom and for UK employees in Germany?

-During the withdrawal negotiations, German citizens can make further use of the freedom of movement in the EU and live and work in the United Kingdom.
+During the transition period, German citizens can make further use of the freedom of movement in the EU and live and work in the United Kingdom.
 The relevant EU provisions continue to apply.
 The same applies accordingly to UK citizens in Germany.

 - What happens to deposits on accounts in the UK?

 German citizens can still transfer their savings to UK accounts and transfer them back again.
-The EU rules on a national deposit guarantees system are not affected by the outcome of the Brexit referendum for the time being.
+The EU rules on a national deposit guarantee system are not affected by the transition period.

-- How will the outcome of the Brexit referendum impact on German tourists in the United Kingdom?
+- How does the transition period impact on German tourists in the United Kingdom?

-Freedom of movement of EU citizens will continue to apply in the United Kingdom during the withdrawal negotiations.
-German citizens can travel to the United Kingdom for their holidays (and vice versa) just like before.
+Freedom of movement for EU citizens will continue to apply in the United Kingdom during the transition period, i.e. German citizens can travel to the United Kingdom for their holidays (and vice versa) just like before.
 They do not need visas or anything else.

-- Are new labelling obligations, tariffs or longer delivery periods to be expected?
+- Are new labelling obligations, tariffs or longer delivery periods, etc., to be expected?

-Will Brexit impact on trade with the United Kingdom?
+- Will the transition period impact on trade with the United Kingdom?
 What will be the consequences for companies exporting products to the United Kingdom?

-During the negotiation period, EU provisions will also continue to apply to the business activities of German companies.
+During the transition period, EU provisions will also continue to apply to the business activities of German companies.
 German firms can export their products to the United Kingdom and import goods from there just like before.
-The functioning of the internal market is not jeopardised.
-The United Kingdom currently ranks fifth in terms of Germany's trading partners; the main trading goods include motor vehicles and vehicle parts.

 - What will change for companies that are located or have subsidiaries in the United Kingdom?

-Subsidiaries of German companies can do business in the United Kingdom according to the same rules as before.
+Subsidiaries of German companies can, for the time being, do business in the United Kingdom according to the same European rules as before.

 - Can UK investors still rely on the free movement of capital?

-During the withdrawal negotiations, the principle of the free movement of capital continues to apply; this means that payments to and from the United Kingdom continue to be possible (e.g. SEPA transfers).
-As the United Kingdom is not a member of the eurozone, the exchange from euro to pound is nothing new.
+During the transition period, the principle of the free movement of capital continues to apply; this means that payments to and from the United Kingdom continue to be possible (e.g. SEPA transfers).
+As the United Kingdom is not a member of the eurozone, the exchange from euro to sterling is nothing new.
 German businesses can still invest in the United Kingdom and vice versa.
-Investment that has already been made is not affected by the outcome of the Brexit referendum.
+Investment that has already been made is not affected by the transition period.

-The long-term economic impact of the United Kingdom's withdrawal from the EU on German companies will depend on how the exit takes place, and what the future relationship between the United Kingdom and the EU looks like.
+The long-term economic impact of the United Kingdom's withdrawal from the EU on German companies will largely depend on what the future relationship between the United Kingdom and the EU looks like.